-Doing anything high impact to accelerate the freedom global of movement enabled by remote work, 2) accelerate society towards async living, 3) normalize transparency in business by open startups and open salaries.
+Doing anything high impact to 1) accelerate the freedom of global movement enabled by remote work, 2) accelerate society towards async living, 3) normalize transparency in business by open startups and open salaries.

 Maybe you don't need to be reachable either

-My situation seems different because I already have successful companies but maybe it's not that different from yours, because regardless if you're successful already or not yet this applies to you too:
+My situation seems different because I already have successful companies but maybe it's not that different from yours, because regardless of that, this applies to you too:

 Most things are a distraction, especially in the startup and tech world.